kevindewalt/oldkevindewalt.github.io/_drafts/intercom.markdown

 **Take a few seconds to tag your customers, create a segment, and focus on your highest-value customers.** The best salespeople know this.
 It's so obvious to them, but it's underrated in the automation-obsessed SaaS world.

 Trust me, identifying customers most likely to get value from using your app is a very profitable activity.
 That's why Intercom invests so much in enabling you to do it.
 Take advantage of it.

+If you want more, [email me](mailto:onboarding-course@allaboard.io) and I will help you set up Intercom so you can do concierge onboarding inside it, the way we lay out in the course.

 ---